perkon/vagrant-go/README.md

 # vagrant-go

-Unofficial Vagrant client in Golang that parses `--machine-readable` output
+Unofficial Vagrant client in Golang that parses `--machine-readable` output.

+**Do not use it, it's work in progress.**